Skip to main content

 You do not win here by picking a popular market or repeating big industry claims.
 You win by controlling scope, keeping evidence visible, and refusing to scale until execution is clean.

 Treat market context and operating decisions as two separate files in your head.
 The March 2007 ADB analysis can still be useful as historical context.
 It points to the contact center subsector as a main growth driver, while also saying the sector was not a key driver of production in other Philippine sectors through input-output linkage analysis.
 That helps you read the Philippines BPO industry with more realism, but it is not a current planning benchmark.
-If your memo needs a current size line and you have not verified a primary source, write Add current benchmark after verification and move on.
+If your memo needs a current size line and you have not verified a primary source, keep the benchmark marked as pending primary-source verification and out of planning decisions.

 Put one person in charge of discovery, pilot setup, stabilization, and the decision to expand or stop.
 The outcome you want is simple: no ambiguity about who approves scope changes, who reviews output, and who handles escalations.
 A good checkpoint is whether one decision file can tell the whole story without hunting through chat threads.